sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 This setting for `SOC Display Hand-Off Mode` will change automatically to `Never` later with the installation of the graphics driver.

+#### Installation

 Once grub starts you need to edit the grub entry `Installation`.
-Press `e` for doing this and add `console=tty0` to the `linux [...]` line.
+Press `e` for doing this and add `console=tty0 exec="date -s 2025-01-27"` (when using a connected monitor for intallation) or `exec="date -s 2025-01-27"` (when installing on a serial console) to the `linux [...]` line.
+Replace `2025-01-27` with the current date.

 {% highlight shell %}
+### When using a connected monitor for intallation
 [...]
-linux /boot/aarch64/linux splash=silent console=tty0
+linux /boot/aarch64/linux splash=silent console=tty0 exec="date -s 2025-01-27"
 [...]
 {% endhighlight %}

-Then press `F10` to continue to boot.

-#### Installation

-Unfortunately the product registration fails with

 {% highlight shell %}
+### When installing on a serial console
 [...]
-Error code: Curl error 60
-Error message: SSL certificate problem: certificate is not yet valid.
+linux /boot/aarch64/linux splash=silent exec="date -s 2025-01-27"
+[...]
 {% endhighlight %}

-The reason for this is that during installation the driver (`nvvrs-pseq-rtc`) for the battery-backed RTC0 (Real Time Clock) is not yet available and therefore the non-battery-backed RTC1 is used, which doesn't have the correct time set during installation.
+The reason for this is that during installation the driver `nvvrs-pseq-rtc` for the battery-backed RTC0 (Real Time Clock) is not yet available and therefore the non-battery-backed RTC1 is used, which doesn't have the correct time set during installation.
+So this is a workaround to avoid a product registration failure later due to a certificate, which is not valid yet.

-When installing with a connected monitor you can workaround this issue.
-For doing this you can start in that `Registration` dialogue an xterm by pressing `Ctrl-Alt-Shift-x`.
-In this xterm run `date` to set the current date.
-It looks like this:

-{% highlight shell %}
-date -s '2025-01-23 21:00:00'
-{% endhighlight %}

-Then try again to register the product.
-When installing on a serial console you can register the product later after installation by running `yast2 registration`.
+Then press `F10` to continue to boot.

 Make sure you select the following modules during installation: